-Chicken Bellagio is crispy pan-fried chicken breasts that sit atop a mound of tender pasta tossed in homemade pesto cream sauce.
+Chicken Bellagio features crispy pan-fried chicken breasts atop a mound of tender pasta tossed in homemade pesto cream sauce.
 Layers of arugula and salty prosciutto tie it all together for one unforgettable dish!
-You’re going to go nuts over this Cheesecake Factory® chicken copycat!
+You’re going to go nuts over this Cheesecake Factory® Chicken Bellagio copycat!

 The Cheesecake Factory is famous for its extensive menu and warm loaves of brown bread, but there are plenty of dishes of theirs that you can make easily at home!